Growing up, a favorite show of mine was “Happy Days.”

 Yet his greatest difficulty was his inability to admit when he was wrong, be vulnerable, and voice his needs with friends.

 What the Fonz portrayed on TV is what we can struggle with in our relationship with God—the resistance to admit the truth of how and when we’ve been wrong or what we need.
 This leads to a difficulty to connect in relationships, especially when it comes to our relationship with God.

-When we resist this kind of vulnerability and specificity with God, we struggle to know how to pray and hit a wall spiritually.
+When we resist this kind of vulnerability and specificity when talking to God, we struggle to know how to pray and hit a wall spiritually.
 Just as distance runners hit a wall—the point where they experience sudden fatigue and loss of energy when glycogen runs out—we can also hit a wall in our prayer life.